anuvarshini-25/Ideal-Sampling/README.md

-# Ideal, Natural, & Flat-top -Sampling
+# IdealSampling
 # Aim
-Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
+Write a simple Python program for the construction and reconstruction of ideal sampling.
 # Tools required
 # Program
  import numpy as np